markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Potentiometer.md

 io.crossbar.examples.yun.potentiometer.on_value_change
 ```

-which provides the current potentiometer value (0 - 100).
+which provides the pin of the potentiometer where the value change occured adn the current potentiometer value (0 - 100).

 ## Using it

-Adjust the pin and topics as needed.
+Adjust the pin and topics as needed, add potentiometers.